History of Kombucha - Introduction.

 Green tea on the other hand, goes way back.

 Green tea consumed medicinally, and especially sweetened with honey (like in the times before 7th century), could lead us to something that we know today as "JUN" aka "Honey Kombucha"

 Sweetened green tea could have been exposed to accidental wild fermentation.

 Jun is now described as a cousin of Kombucha, and is being placed in Tibet, without any historical proofs.

 As a matter of fact, the early stories about Jun are even less credible that the stories about Kombucha.

-So if Kombucha truly originated in China and it is truly couple of thousand years old, then Jun would definitely fit the profile.
-Especially that "Jun" is a part of Kombucha name in Chinese.
+So if Kombucha truly originated in China, and it is truly a couple of thousand years old, then Jun would definitely fit the profile.
+Especially that "Jun" is a part of original Kombucha name in Chinese.